Emmerson-Miranda/quarkus/README.md

 # Quarkus and Camel

-Camel Hello World - CDI - Simple integration that print logs in the console using a timer
+* [Hello World](./camel-hello-world/README.adoc) - CDI - Simple integration that print logs in the console using a timer

+* [Hello World HTTP](./camel-hello-world-http/README.adoc) - CDI - Simple demo the expose basic HTTP resources with observability.

 # Sources